Why Would You Need Our Asbestos in Soils Services?

 Industry surveys and studies have found that asbestos is a key contaminant on 85% of brownfield land.
 Its presence in soil is a major issue affecting the redevelopment of sites, slowing construction and increasing the level of risk to workers.

-ACE can work with you to ensure the risk from asbestos in soil is minimised by reviewing and updating risk assessments, conducting routine tests and sampling or advising on appropriate control strategies.
+ACE can work with you to ensure the risk from asbestos in soil and contaminated land is minimised by reviewing and updating risk assessments, conducting routine tests and sampling or advising on appropriate control strategies.

-- Quantitative Analysis – Gravimetric analysis of samples to determine asbestos content as a percentage of weight, including determination of free fibres, using combination polarised light /phase contrast microscopy to discriminate, count and measure fibres to establish percentage of asbestos fibres by weight.
-Samples can be analysed to a limit of detection of 0.001%.
+- Quantitative analysis – Gravimetric analysis of samples to determine asbestos content as a weight /weight percentage (including free fibres) using stereo and combination polarised light/phase contrast microscopy to discriminate, count and measure weight of asbestos fibres.
+Samples can be analysed to a limit of detection of 0.001%